-A decision can be expected within 30 business days from clearance request.
+A decision can be expected within 30 business days from the request for clearance.
 This review period can be extended by a further 45 business days in complex matters.
-A Target can seek an opinion from the Minister at any time, to establish whether it falls in scope of the regime; the Minister must reply within two months.
+A Target can seek an opinion from the Minister at any time, to establish whether it falls within the scope of the regime; the Minister must reply within two months.

-- Prior authorisation will be required in case of: - acquisition of control, as defined in article L. 233-3 of the French Commercial Code, of any French law entity; - acquisition, in part or in full, of any business division operated by a French law entity; or - for non-EU/EEA investors only, the acquisition, directly or indirectly, solely or in concert, of more than 25% of the voting rights in a French law entity.
+- Prior authorisation will be required in case of: - acquisition of control, as defined in article L. 233-3 of the French Commercial Code, of any French law entity; - acquisition, in part or in full, of any business division operated by a French law entity; or - for non-EU/ EEA investors only, the acquisition, directly or indirectly, solely or in concert, of more than 25% of the voting rights in a French law entity.

-NB: the 25% threshold has been lowered to 10%, only for listed companies in France, active in "strategic sectors".
-Intended to be temporary until 31 December 2021 and only concerns non-EU/EEA investors.
+NB: the 25% threshold has been lowered to 10%, only for listed companies in France active in "strategic sectors".
+Intended to be temporary until 31 December 2021 and only concerns non-EU/ EEA investors.

-- A foreign investor in a chain of control will be subject to a filing requirement even if the foreign investor is ultimately controlled by a French entity. - The regime extends to all Target entities governed by French law carrying out activities in a strategic sector, including those with no legal personality, such as branches of undertakings with registered offices outside of France. - The list of strategic sectors is extensive and was expanded in April 2020 to include (i) agricultural products contributing to national food security objectives, (ii) political and general information press services, (iii) quantum technologies, (iv) energy storage and (v) biotechnologies.
+- A foreign investor in a chain of control will be subject to a filing requirement even if the foreign investor is ultimately controlled by a French entity. - The regime extends to all Target entities governed by French law carrying out activities in a strategic sector, including those with no legal personality, such as branches of undertakings with registered offices outside of France. - The list of strategic sectors is extensive and was expanded in April 2020 to include (i) agricultural products contributing to national food security objectives, (ii) political and general information press services, (iii) quantum technologies, (iv) energy storage and (v) biotechnologies. - The list of strategic sectors was further expanded in September 2021 to include technologies involved in the production of renewable energy.